 The Master of Theology degree is intended for advanced and specialized theological study beyond the basic degree level.
 Option I (six courses plus thesis) can serve as preparation for some forms of teaching or for doctoral study.
 Option II (eight courses plus an extended essay), does not qualify a student for doctoral study, but provides opportunities for the scholarly enhancement of the practice of ministry or disciplined reflection on a specialized function in ministry.

 - Length: Minimum is one year.
 Maximum is six years.

 Master of Arts in Theology (MA) (St. Michael's) [Closed to new admissions*]

 The Master of Arts in Theology requires no previous theological studies and thus is similar in some respects to a basic degree.
 But since it moves students quickly to the point where they are able to participate in graduate degree seminars, it is considered a graduate degree.
 The MA provides excellent preparation for doctoral studies, though students should note that tuition costs are higher in the second year than for basic degree programs.
 Please note that the Master of Arts in Theology degree is awarded by the University of St. Michael’s College, and is not conferred conjointly with the University of Toronto and your college of registration.
 Students in such non-conjoint degrees have limited access to student and library services provided by the University of Toronto.

-- Length: Two years (twelve courses, seven of which are at the graduate degree level, plus thesis).
+- Length: Minimum: two years (twelve courses, seven of which are at the graduate degree level, plus thesis).
+Maximum: six years.